ansys/pypim/README.rst

 -----------

 PyPIM can be integrated in PyAnsys libraries to transparently switch to a remote instance in a suitable environment.
-This process is described in the documentation's :ref:`integration` topic.
+This process is described in the :ref:`integration` topic.

 For example, starting MAPDL with PyPIM is as simple as: